M41 Walker Bulldog: Description

 The hull of the M41 is of welded steel construction, with the driving compartment located at the front of the tank and to the left.
 This may be accessed through the hull by a single piece hatch cover opening to the right.
 When the hatch is closed, the tank is navigated by three driving periscopes mounted forward of the driver's position and one to the left.
 There is no night vision equipment fitted as standard, although in some models an infrared searchlight could be mounted externally on the turret or the day periscopes replaced with new infrared periscopes.
 An emergency escape hatch is situated beneath the driver's seat.
 The engine compartment is located towards the rear of the hull and is insulated from the crew by a fireproof bulkhead.
-The Allison Cross-Drive Model CD-500-3 transmission is located within this compartment, immediately behind the engine, and includes one forward and one reverse gear ratios.
+The Allison Cross-Drive Model CD-500-3 transmission is located within this compartment, immediately behind the engine, and includes two forward and one reverse gear ratios.
 All M41 tanks utilize a torsion bar suspension, which supports five road wheels with the drive sprocket at the rear and idler towards the front, and three track return rollers.
 The first, second, and fifth road wheel stations have hydraulic shock absorbers.
 Although the M41 is not considered amphibious, it was designed for fording up to 1.016 meters of water without preparation, and up to 2.44 meters of water with preparation.
 The hull is fitted with electric bilge pumps accordingly.

 Standard M41 turrets are of cast and welded steel construction and fitted with a turret basket.
 The crew commander and gunner are seated to the right and a loader seated to the left.
 Turret rotation is assisted by hydraulic/electrical drives and takes approximately ten seconds to traverse a full 360°.
 Crew commanders have a day periscope and a turret cupola with five vision blocks for observation; this is also provided with a hinged hatch cover opening forwards.
 Both the loader and gunner are also provided with periscopes.
 In some models, there is an additional stowage basket welded to the rear of the turret, and a dome-shaped ventilator on the turret roof.

 The M41 has a very distinctive, well sloped glacis plate with a horizontal top, and may also be readily identified by its large exhaust pipes on each side of the upper hull rear.
 Both turret sides are vertical and slightly sloped.
 Other identifying features on the turret include the bustle and stowage box at the rear, the commander's cupola to the right, and the muzzle brake with fume extractor on the main armament.